mreinstein/hierarchical-fsm/README.md

 * has hierarchical machine support
 * is data-oriented
 * is simple/minimalistic
+* has tests

 So here we are.
-A complete hierarchical FSM in ~100 lines of code
+A complete hierarchical FSM in ~250 lines of code

 ## Testing